You are listening to the Sean Hannity radio show podcast.

 And I keep talking about the alt radical left.

-I'd never heard of what alt-right was until this election season.
+I'd never heard of what alt-right was until this election season, and now it's being used by everybody in the mainstream media.

-And I say, okay, well, what about the alt radical left?
+And I say, okay, well, what about the alt-radical left?

 What is the Occupy Wall Street movement?

-What is the move on dot org movement?
+What is the moveon.org movement?

 What about Black Lives Matter?